versioneye/naturalsorter/README.markdown

 ## API

-This GEM has 8 methods
+This GEM has 10 methods

+This 2 methods are sorting a simple array of Strings.
+The name of the methods and the parameters are self explained.

 `Naturalsorter::Sorter.sort(array, caseinsesitive)`

 `Naturalsorter::Sorter.sort_desc(array, caseinsesitive)`

-And this here for more advanced sorting.
+And this here is for more advanced sorting.
 Where you can put in a array of objects and the method which should called on every object for comparison.

 `Naturalsorter::Sorter.sort_by_method(array, method, caseinsesitive)`

 `Naturalsorter::Sorter.sort_by_method_desc(array, method, caseinsesitive)`

-This methods are based on a different algo. spezially optimizied for sorting version strings.
+This methods are based on a different algo.
+Spezially optimizied for sorting version strings.

 `Naturalsorter::Sorter.sort_version(array)`

 `Naturalsorter::Sorter.sort_version_desc(array)`

 This here is again for an array with objects.
+Spezially optimizied for sorting version strings.

 `Naturalsorter::Sorter.sort_version_by_method(array, method)`

 `Naturalsorter::Sorter.sort_version_by_method_desc(array)`

-Get newest.
+Get the newest version from the both given.

 `Naturalsorter::Sorter.get_newest_version(first, second)`

+This is for the Ruby GEM notaiton '~>'.
+For example '~>1.1' fits '1.2' and '1.9' and '1.14'.
+But not 2.0.
+The parameter version would be for example '~>1.1' and the parameter newest_version would be the current newest version of the GEM, for example "2.0".
+The method will return false in this case because '~>1.1' doesn't fit anymore the newest version.

+`Naturalsorter::Sorter.is_version_current?(version, newest_version)`

 ## Installation

 You should add this line to your Gemfile

-`gem 'naturalsorter', '0.3.6'`
+`gem 'naturalsorter', '0.3.7'`

 and run this command in your app root directory